OMNIALowCode/omniadocs/docs/pages/omnia3/Connector/omnia3_connector_configuration.md

 ### 2.1.
 How to configure the model

-If the Data Source is created with _Data Access runtime_ or _Behaviour runtime_ properties setted as _External_, it will be possible to execute the operations marked as External in a connector.
+If the Data Source is created with _Data Access runtime_ or _Behaviour runtime_ properties set as _External_, it will be possible to execute the operations marked as External in a connector.

 To allow that, an attribute with name **\_connector** is automatically added to the Data Source, which will determine whether or not that data source instance's operations will execute on a connector.